 Please note that not all of the above stages are applicable to every building project.

 The period of time in brackets is the amount of notice that a person undertaking the works is legally obliged to give the council.
-Despite the above legal timescales it is normal practice that inspection requests received before 10:00 AM will be inspected on a same day service basis.
-For a same day inspection your email request must reach us by 09:30am.
+The Council offers a next day inspection service to our customers.
 In order for this level of service to be provided it is vital that you or your builder is able to provide full details of the site, the inspection stage reached and the Building Regulation Application Number.
 Without the application number a same day inspection cannot be guaranteed.

 It is normal practice for other intermediate inspections to be carried out, for example to inspect structural steelwork, thermal and sound insulation and floor/roof timbers.
 An inspection at pre-plaster stage is often able to cover many of the additional, intermediate inspection requirements.

 When telephoning in an inspection request please ensure that you obtain the call request number and note this for your own records.
 This provides proof of your request.

 To ensure that we are able to provide all our customers with the highest level of service and are able to maintain a same day inspection service it is vital that we keep all wasted journeys to a minimum.
 Please ensure that you advise us as soon as possible if a pre-booked inspection is no longer required.